-

 (6) Intimate visual depiction. – Any visual depiction of an individual meeting all of the following criteria:

 a.
-The individual is reasonably identifiable from the visual depiction itself or information displayed in connection with the visual depiction, including through (i) facial recognition, (ii) an identifying marking on the individual, including a birthmark or piercing, (iii) an identifying feature of the background of the visual depiction, (iv) voice matching, or (v) written confirmation from an individual who is responsible, in whole or in part, for the creation or development of the visual depiction.
+The individual is reasonably identifiable from the visual depiction itself or information displayed in connection with the visual depiction, including through (i) facial recognition, (ii) an identifying marking on the individual, including a birthmark, piercing, or tattoo, (iii) an identifying feature of the background of the visual depiction, (iv) voice matching, or (v) written confirmation from an individual who is responsible, in whole or in part, for the creation or development of the visual depiction.

 b.
 The individual depicted is engaging in sexual activity or the exposed or substantially exposed genitals, anus, pubic area, or post‑pubescent female nipple of the individual depicted is visible.